springboardmentor0430s/CircuitGuard/README.md

-# 🔍CircuitGuard:  PCB Defect Detection System
+# 🔍 CircuitGuard: PCB Defect Detection System

-An AI-powered system for automated PCB defect detection using EfficientNet-B4 and advanced computer vision techniques.
+CircuitGuard is an AI-powered PCB defect detection system that automates the identification of manufacturing defects using a hybrid pipeline of advanced computer vision and EfficientNet-B4 deep learning.
+The system provides real-time defect analysis through a Flask-based web interface, offering annotated outputs and downloadable CSV inspection reports.

 <table>
   <tr>